Ayaf-Bless/printf/README.md

 # Printf Team Project
-Pair Programming on C
+Bless and Barrie worked together on this C pair programming project